saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 <span style="color: red;">MY FOLDERS AND FILES IN THESE SCREENSHOTS WILL NOT MATCH YOURS.
 THAT’S FINE AND EXPECTED.</span>

-When I refer to a shell command throughout, you’re typing the part highlighted in blue and looking for the part highlighted in orange.

 In most cases, running the mounts tag will clear up any problems you may be having with the various auto-generated service files.

 ```shell